Which states could have abortion on the ballot in 2024?

 NEVADA

-The Nevada Secretary of State’s office announced Friday that a ballot question to enshrine abortion rights in the state constitution has met all of the requirements to appear in front of voters in November.
+The Nevada Secretary of State' s office announced in June that a ballot question to enshrine abortion rights in the state constitution has met all of the requirements to appear in front of voters in November.

 Under the amendment, abortion access for the first 24 weeks of pregnancy — or later to protect the health of the pregnant person — would be enshrined.
 Such access is already ensured under a 1990 law.

-Note: This story has been updated to correct the number of signatures Arkansas organizers said they still need, and the number of signatures submitted for the Montana proposal.